 Motorcycle Engine Oil

-To change the oil on this particular bike, you will need approximately 2 liters / 2 Quarts of engine oil (roughly).
+For a motorcycle oil change on this particular bike, you will need approximately 2 liters / 2 Quarts of engine oil (roughly).
 Here are my two favorite motorcycle oils:

 - Quality Low Cost Option: Castrol 03130 Actevo 10W-40 Part Synthetic 4T Motorcycle Oil – If you want a high quality, cheap oil for frequent oil changes, this is your best bet.
 At least in my opinion.
 It’s perfect for the break-in period (with frequent oil changes) given its price.

 - High Quality Synthetic Option: Castrol 06112 Power1 10W-40 Synthetic 4T Motorcycle Oil – In my opinion, the all-around best oil for severe use and long oil change intervals is this oil.
+It’s what I use when I do a motorcycle oil change.
 However, given that it is fully synthetic, I wouldn’t recommend it for the break-in period (it might be too good).

 Always change the oil filter whenever you carry out a motorcycle oil change.
 Personally, I prefer the OEM filter, but if other quality options are available for cheaper, they are equally good choices: